thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 The following terms are used throughout this document:

-Client
+Client:
-: An entity using public key material
+: An entity using public key material.

-Origin
+Origin:
-: An entity exposing public key material via HTTP
+: An entity exposing public key material via HTTP.

-Mirror
+Mirror:
 : An intermediary entity between client and server.
-May cache data, and act as a privacy proxy
+May cache data, and act as a privacy proxy.

-Key metadata
+Key metadata:
-: Public data associated to a public key
+: Public data associated to a public key.

-Key Directory
+Key Directory:
-: Set of public keys
+: Set of public keys.

-Directory Metadata
+Directory Metadata:
 : Public data associated to a key directory.
 This is protocol specific.

 # Architecture

-A server is exposing a key directory for clients to fetch.
+An Origin is exposing a key directory for Clients to fetch.
 Clients MAY fetch the directory from a Mirror, either to protect its privacy, or because the Server wants to leverage a content delivery network.